crcn/tandem-old/README.md

 - Reduce barrier for non-coders who want to create applications.
 - Provide CSS tooling for animations, 3D, and other features that are hard to code by hand.
 - Include all cross-browser testing, development, and debugging into one application.

-### Installation

-You can play with the most recent OSX builds [here](https://www.dropbox.com/sh/k9eqwmksv0655ss/AABQyfP5xWf4nbynRm0-OxKJa?dl=0). **Please note that the current application is a *preview* of what's to come.
-Expect bugs, and missing features**.
-Aso be sure to install the [Atom](https://atom.io/packages/atom-tandem-extension), or [VSCode](https://marketplace.visualstudio.com/items?itemName=tandemcode.tandem-vscode-extension) extensions for the best experience.

 ### Who's this application intended for?